Objectives Recent Updates Open to Whom How to Apply Directory Labelled Programmes Learn More FQAs Keep Updated In Spanish

 The education and training of water professionals is an absolute priority that will not only benefit SDG 6 but also help tackle climate change impacts, food security, biodiversity preservation, energy transition, and social development.

-Support and promote a holistic approach to water engineering.
+The IAHR label is supporting and promoting excellence in water education, and a holistic approach to water engineering.

-Upcoming Event: Special Session on Education and Professional Development: The Needs of Water Professionals in a Changing Environment and Society to be organised during the 41st IAHR World Congress in Singapore, June 2025.
+June 26, 2025: A Special Session on Education and Professional Development: The Needs of Water Professionals in a Changing Environment and Society was held during the 41st IAHR World Congress in Singapore.

-February 3, 2025: IAHR awards the IAHR Label for Water Training and Education to UNSW Sydney, Australia.
+February 3, 2025: IAHR awards the second and third IAHR Label for Water Training and Education to UNSW Sydney, Australia.

-November 29, 2024: IAHR awards the first IAHR Label for Water Training and Education to HYDROPROTECH.
+November 29, 2024: IAHR awards the first IAHR Label for Water Training and Education to HYDROPROTECH, University of Côte d'Azur, France.

 June 10, 2024: The IAHR Label for Water Training and Education is now a Flagship Initiative of UNESCO-IHP

-Any institution or organisation providing vocational training, BSc, MSc and PhD programmes focusing on water-related education and training.
+The IAHR Label certifies any institution or organisation providing vocational training, BSc, MSc and PhD programs focusing on water-related education and training.

 Philippe Gourbesville, France.